DenysLebid/-Real-Estate-Dashboard/README.md

 The analysis results are sumarized as follows:
 1. The prices of apartments increased by almost 15% over the past half year.
 2. The most increased in price the Small apartments that are in a range of 25 to 40 square meters
-3. The approximate ROR for Small apartments (25m2 >< 40m2) is 15 years, Medium apartments (40m2 >< 60m2) is 20 years and for big apartments (60m2 >< 80m2) is 26 years
+3. The approximate ROR for Small apartments (25m2 - 40m2) is 15 years, Medium apartments (40m2 - 60m2) is 20 years and for big apartments (60m2 - 80m2) is 26 years

 ### Recommendations

-Based on the analysis, we recommend the following
+Based on the analysis, I recommend the following:
 - Invest in Small apartments that are in a range of 25m2 to 40m2
-- Focus more on Smaller cities the prices of apartment are more attractive in other hand the rent difference is not so high.
+- Focus more on Smaller cities where the prices of apartment are more attractive in other hand the rent difference is not so high.

 ### Limitations
-I had to remove all Apartments from data source that have more than 80m2 and are in a buildings that was build more than 24 years ago.
+I had to remove all Apartments from data source that have more than 80m2 and are in a buildings that were built more than 24 years ago.